It is mid-October and time to start thinking about Christmas gifts and Christmas decorations. Christmas offers a great time for creativity.

 As you fold the pages, it may become more difficult to fold as you get to the end of the pages.
 But try to get the folds into the center of the book.

 After the book is finished fan out the pages.

-You can then leave it natural.
-Or you can embellish the tree with spray paint, glue and glitter, a star, ribbon or Christmas ball ornament at the top.
+You can leave the Christmas tree plain.
+Or, you can decorate the tree with almost anything including spray paint, glue and glitter, a star, ribbons, pom-poms, pipe cleaners or small Christmas ball ornament.
 The possibilities are endless.

 Did you enjoy this project?
 Please share it with your friends using the sharing buttons.

 Follow our site using the follow buttons below to find out about

 other fun projects.